mosheepdev/Standalone/OAA.md

     - Chests with specified content (Hero items, GUIs, Announcers...)
     - 90% of weighted average of cost of its items
 - Bottlepass
-  - For tournaments (part of price pool)
+  - For tournaments (part of Price Pool)
   - Payed levels
   - Closed after 3/6/12 months
   - Challenges with rewards